gitlabhq/gitlabhq/doc/user/profile/index.md

 which also covers the case where you have projects hosted with [GitLab Pages](../project/pages/index.md).

+## Private profile

+The following information will be hidden from the user profile page (https://gitlab.example.com/username) if this feature is enabled:

+- Atom feed
+- Date when account is created
+- Activity tab
+- Groups tab
+- Contributed projects tab
+- Personal projects tab
+- Snippets tab

+To enable private profile:

+1. Navigate to your personal [profile settings](#profile-settings).
+1. Check the "Private profile" option.
+1. Hit **Update profile settings**.

+NOTE: **Note:**
+You and GitLab admins can see your the abovementioned information on your profile even if it is private.

 ## Troubleshooting

 ### Why do I keep getting signed out?